VysotskiVadim/VysotskiVadim.blog/_posts/2019-11-04-generic-programming-part-2-implementation-overview.markdown

 #### Migration to generics {#java_migration_to_generics}

 Feature **generics** [was released in Java 5](https://en.wikipedia.org/wiki/Java_version_history#J2SE_5.0) in September 2004.
-Java had been existing for more then 8 years.
+Java had been existing for more than 8 years.
 A lot*(I mean really a lot!)* of code had been written since Java became popular.

-Sun didn't control whole or even majority of libraries in Java ecosystem, so it was clear that migration will take some time and it won't happen simultaneously.
+Sun didn't control whole or even a majority of libraries in Java ecosystem, so it was clear that migration will take some time and it won't happen simultaneously.
 For example you are a library developer,